Student Engagement Program

 Students will receive:

-- Complimentary registration, allowing admittance to all educational and general sessions
+- Complimentary registration, allowing admittance to all educational and networking sessions

-- Admittance to the student welcome and networking reception
+- Admittance to the student welcome reception, October 13

-- Admittance to both Career Conversations small group mentoring sessions
+- Admittance to both Career Conversations mentoring sessions

-- Three nights of accommodations at Disney’s Coronado Springs Resort
+- Three nights of accommodations at the Manchester Grand Hyatt San Diego

 - Travel reimbursement of up to $500* on airfare, train or mileage travel reimbursement

-- A $250 stipend to be used at the student's discretion, to cover additional expenses such as transportation, an additional hotel night, business attire, or a ticket to the Saturday evening reception.
+- A $250 stipend to be used at the student's discretion, to cover additional expenses such as transportation, an additional hotel night, or business attire.

 *To qualify for travel expense reimbursement, students must participate in all Annual Meeting activities, including the student welcome reception, mentoring sessions, and educational and general sessions.
 Travel reimbursement and $250 stipend will be provided at the conclusion of the Annual Meeting.